shresthaanu/ECIR21TextualCharacteristicsOfFakeNews/README.md

 # Analysis of News Title and Body to Detect Fake News

-This repository contains the code for the paper Textual Characteristics of News Title and Bodyto Detect Fake News: A Reproducibility Study
+This repository contains the code for the paper "Textual Characteristics of News Title and Bodyto Detect Fake News: A Reproducibility Study"

 # Data Sources
 BuzzFeedNews dataset is available at https://zenodo.org/record/1239675#.X5riw0JKgXA (Download Article.zip)